High-End Fashion Store - iOS App Design

 Hey, hey

-Here are more screens of an app that was in works.
+Here is a preview of a project on which I worked on.
 An iOS app for a high-end fashion store.
 More screens to be shared in the future.

-Make sure to follow us in order to stay updated with our work.
+Make sure to follow me in order to stay updated with my work.

 Check the attachments for the crisp view.